 Luckily, there are solutions available for businesses looking to transition to electronic payments quickly and cost-effectively.
-These secure, cloud-based payment networks help businesses reduce cost, earn rebates, boost efficiency and enhance security.
-Here are the three questions you should consider when searching for the right payment solution for your business.
+These secure and convenient integrated cloud-based payment networks help businesses reduce cost, earn rebates, boost efficiency and enhance security.
+Here are three positive benefits for your business to consider for moving your payables to the cloud:

-The 2019 AFP survey also found that 70% of organizations experienced check fraud in 2018.
+The 2022 AFP survey also found that 66% of organizations experienced check fraud in 2021‡ – a 4% decrease in the last four years.
 A secure electronic payment system will help reduce this risk dramatically.
-When you’re searching for the right solution, verify that the company authenticates all of your vendor’s information, including back account verification and electronic remittance delivery.
+It’s important that you verify the company authenticates all of your vendor’s information, including back account verification and electronic remittance delivery.
 This will help you significantly reduce the risk of payment fraud that results from account takeover, intercepted payments, business email compromise and other fraudulent schemes.

-The electronic payment network you select should also require your vendors to provide their own corporate data that they in turn validate, verify and maintain.
+The cloud payment network should also require your vendors to provide their own corporate data that they in turn validate, verify and maintain.
 This ensures there is no need for your company to maintain or update sensitive vendor bank data.

-Regardless of which integrated payables solution your business selects, it should ultimately reduce cost, streamline payments and drive revenue for your company.
-As you search for the right solution and network, know that the right payments strategy can help you optimize revenue and maximize output.
+If you move your payables to the cloud, it should ultimately reduce cost, streamline payments and drive revenue for your company.
+The integration of cloud payments can help you optimize revenue and maximize output.

 If you are interested in learning more about how UMB can help your business as a financial partner, visit our website.

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.